-From their humble inception as an acoustic trio, Andrew McConathy & The Drunken Hearts have evolved into an electric five-piece that is captivating audiences across the country.
+From their humble inception as an acoustic trio, Drunken Hearts have evolved into an electric five-piece that is captivating audiences across the country.
 In those few years, the Colorado-based group has managed to make a name for itself in a state that is known for cultivating world-class music.
 The band fearlessly bottles a tempestuous, yet honest brand of Americana music — infusing spirited vocals with electric and acoustic instruments, and crafting heartfelt songs that are resonating with crowds everywhere.

 Originally an outlet for lead singer and acoustic guitarist, Andrew McConathy, he knew in his heart the band must expand musically to satisfy a growing songbook of original material.
 It was this ideal that inspired a band capable of writing and performing songs that convey whispers of love and loss, while also delivering full-on rock anthems that chase down the American dream.